 All have turned away, together they have become useless; there is no one who does good, there is not even one.Romans 3:12(HCSB)

-Irrespective of nationality or colour, whether male or female, old or young, bond or free..
-Paul reminds us that all have turned away - and together they have become useless.
-There is no one who does good - not even one person.
+Irrespective of nationality or colour, whether male or female, old or young, bond or free, Paul reminds us that "all have turned away; together they have become useless.
+No one does good - not even one."

-All have sinned and all fall short of the glory of God, and as a result.. all are under God's eternal condemnation, and sentenced to the fires of hell.
-Paul brought us, step by logical step, to the point where both Jew and Gentile are equally condemned by almighty God, and he anticipates the barrage of objections and questions, that God's covenant people, Israel, are likely to raise.
+All have sinned and all fall short of the glory of God and as a result, all are under God's eternal condemnation and sentenced to the fires of hell.
+Paul brings us, step by logical step, to the point where both Jew and Gentile are equally condemned by Almighty God, and he anticipates the barrage of objections and questions that God's covenant people, Israel, are likely to raise.

-Paul so structured the first few chapters of the book of Romans to bring every member of the human race, whether Jew or Gentile, to the stark realisation that we are ALL under sin and we ALL need salvation by grace, through faith - and he used a string of Old Testament verses, to verify the truth and to seal his argument:
+Paul structured the first few chapters of the book of Romans to bring every member of the human race, whether Jew or Gentile, to the stark realisation that we are ALL under sin and we ALL need salvation by grace through faith - and he used a string of Old Testament verses to verify the truth and to seal his argument:

 This catalogue of man's depravity is sufficient to bring the most positive of people to the pit of despair - if it were not for the glorious gospel of grace that followed.
-The damning truth of man's sinful nature, was the foundation upon which the rest of Romans was laid - and from this point on, Paul lays out the most comprehensive treatise of God's amazing plan of redemption - through Jesus Christ our Lord.
+The damning truth of man's sinful nature is the foundation upon which the rest of Romans is laid - and from this point on, Paul lays out the most comprehensive treatise of God's amazing plan of redemption - through Jesus Christ our Lord.

-Heavenly Father, when we start to understand that we are sinners, who do not have anything to commend us to You, how we praise and thank You for Your wonderful plan of redemption.
-Thank You that You sent Jesus to pay the price for the sin of the world, and that by faith in Him, our sins are forgiven, through time and into eternity.
-Thank You that we are declared righteous, by our association with Christ, and identified with His righteousness.
-Thank You that in Your grace, every sinner has the right to be forgiven of our sin, by faith in Christ.. and have a free-will to choose the good and eschew the evil.
-We pray that many would reach out to You today and be saved by grace through faith in Him.
-This we ask in Jesus name, AMEN.
+Heavenly Father, when I start to understand that as a sinner, I have nothing to commend me to You, how I praise and thank You for Your wonderful plan of redemption.
+Thank You that You sent Jesus to pay the price for the sins of the world and that by faith in Him my sins are forgiven, through time and into eternity.
+Thank You that I am declared righteous by my association with Christ and am identified with His righteousness.
+Thank You that in Your grace, every sinner has the right to be forgiven of their sins, by faith in Christ, and have a free will to accept or reject the gift of salvation.
+I pray that many would reach out to You today, and be saved by grace through faith in Him.
+In Jesus' name, AMEN.